omertafveez-2001/Mobility-Pattern-Mining-Explaining-Urban-Development/README.md

 <br>
 The project explores the EDA processes obtained from the dataset and uses statistical inferences to explain Urban Development using 2 regression models.
 <br>
 The project is an extension to mobility pattern mining and just a tip of an iceberg of how pattern mining from granular datasets can be used to explain phenomenon not clearly explained within the dataset.
+It is important to note that the project includes the coordinates within Japan, specifically Beijing.
+Therefore, the entire dataset was not used.
+Cleaning processes have been done in the code provided.
 <br>
 To read further about the project, the link to the article explaining each and every step of the notebook is attached below.
 <br>